theantichris/heloc-payment-calculator/README.md

 # heloc-payment-calculator

-A CLI to calculate the monthly payment for taking from a HELOC.
+A CLI to calculate the monthly payment of a HELOC.

 ## Usage